gcormier/co2home/readme.md

 Overkill, sure, but hey, why not?

 ## Programming
-You MUST remove the sensor module to perform any serial flashing with a programmer.
-Doing OTA updates is not an issue; the sensor can be left attached.
+The new revision uses an ESP32-C3-MINI-1 which has native USB support.
+This means the code can be flashed via USB.
+The first time this is done, you must HOLD the button while plugging in the USB-C cable to force it in programming mode.
+Flash using `esphome` or any other flasher.
+Any subsequent flashes do not need any button pushes.

-The programming header can work with any esp32 programmer if wired up correctly.
-The pinout matches my esp32 programmer, <a href="https://github.com/gcormier/eflashy32/">eflashy32</a> if you are in need of a programmer as well.
+As a backup, there is a programming header - the pinout matches my esp32 programmer, <a href="https://github.com/gcormier/eflashy32/">eflashy32</a> if you are in need of a programmer as well.